 Claim Your Business Deductions

-If you own your own small business, there are a wealth of tax deductions available to you.
+If you own your own business, there are a wealth of tax deductions available to you.
 Leaving these deductions unclaimed is the same as leaving money on the table.
 You might be surprised at what you are able to deduct—utilities, wages, employee benefit programs, and advertising, are all options.
 Work with your advisor to determine whether you have taken advantage of every deduction that you are eligible to claim.

 Check for Earned Income Tax Credit (EITC) Eligibility